No. 260 Squadron RAF: Reformation in World War II

 In October 1941, the squadron moved to the Western Desert, carrying out fighter sweeps, ground attack and bomber escort missions in support of the Operation Crusader offensive, and covering the retreat of British and Allied forces from Rommel's counteroffensive early in 1942.
 On 15 February 1942 the squadron handed over its Hurricanes to No. 238 Squadron, receiving Curtiss P-40 Tomahawks for training prior to conversion to the more capable Curtiss Kittyhawk I fighter bomber.
 The squadron then advanced with the Eighth Army into Tunisia.
 With the North African Campaign over it then moved to Sicily following Operation Husky.
 As the allied forces advanced into Italy it converted to the North American P-51 Mustang and it disbanded at Lavariano on 19 August 1945.

-Among notable squadron personnel was the future actor Christopher Lee, who served as an intelligence officer.
+Among notable squadron personnel were Battle-of-France and Battle-of-Britain ace Kenneth 'Hawkeye' Lee who went on to score a victory over a Macchi 202 on November 10th 1942 whilst a Flight Commander with the Squadron Ken Lee (RAF officer), the future actor Christopher Lee, who served as an intelligence officer.
 The Australian flying ace John Waddy also flew with the squadron for a time.